openshift-pipelines/pipelines-as-code/docs/content/docs/install/operator_installation.md

           secret-github-app-token-scoped: 'true'
 ```

-The supported configurations for Pipelines as Code can be added/updated under `settings`
+You can add or update all supported configuration keys for Pipelines as Code under `settings`.
+After you change the `TektonConfig` custom resource, the operator updates the configuration of your `pipelines-as-code` configmap automatically.

 **Note:**

-By default, Tekton Operator installs Pipelines as Code.
+By default, Tekton Operator installs Pipelines as Code, default value of `enable` is `true` as in the following example:

 ```yaml
 spec: